isomerpages/moe-nushigh/_studying-at-nus-high/The NUS High Diploma/Humanities.md

 third_nav_title: The NUS High Diploma
 ---
 ## Humanities
+The Humanities Curriculum at NUS High School aims to nurture our students into world-ready learners with humanitarian values.
+Students will have an appreciation and sustained interest in the world around them.
+They will also be adept at thinking critically and inventively, inspiring multiple and varied possibilities for the betterment of our community and society.

+The Department offers a choice of three subject disciplines – History, Geography and Economics.
+Students will gain an introduction to the three independent disciplines by means of an Integrated Humanities course of study.
+They shall then have the option of pursuing either History or Geography in Years 2 – 3; and History, Geography or Economics in Years 4 - 6.

 #### Why does the **world** need **Humanities**?
 Our students find the answer through their curriculum.
 Find out more